lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     :alt: Energy minimisation of the confined water and salt
     :class: only-dark

+..  container:: figurelegend

-    Energy as a function of time extracted from the log file using *Python* and *lammps_logfile*.
+    Figure: Energy as a function of time extracted from the log file using *Python* and *lammps_logfile*.

 .. |lammps_logfile| raw:: html